-WordPress is an incredible CMS.
-If you're using it or are considering a migration to WordPress, there are some fundamental ideologies that you may want to consider when choosing a vendor.
+WordPress is an incredibly popular CMS.
+If you're using it or are considering a migration to WordPress, there are some fundamental ideologies that you will want to consider when choosing a vendor.

-To help ensure that your business is unique and stands out in your market, we asked web developers, Steve Kaufman and Robert Geiger, to give a quick behind-the-scenes tour of how we approach designing websites in WordPress.
+To help ensure that your business is unique and stands out in your market, we asked Lightburn web developers Steve Kaufman and Robert Geiger, to give a quick behind-the-scenes tour of how we approach building sites in WordPress.

-Since the rise of SquareSpace and other visual page builder plugins, professional content management platforms had to shift how they allowed users to manage content on page.
-But building a website is incredibly complex.
-Just because you can create your own site using a page builder doesn't mean it has the functionality and scale your business needs to succeed.
+Since the rise of SquareSpace and other visual page builder plugins, professional content management platforms had to shift how they allowed users to manage content on-page.
+But building a high-performing website for business is incredibly complex.
+Just because anyone can create their own site using a page builder doesn't mean it has the functionality and scale your business needs to succeed.

 Design and development are two very different entities.
-When designing in WordPress, or any other platform for that matter, there is a global terminology, terminology based on the platform, and then design versus development.
+When designing for WordPress or any other platform, there is a global terminology based on that platform, and then for design versus development.
 Blocks and widgets are kind of the same thing.
 Patterns are patterns.
-And design patterns are also components, but in development, patterns are also blocks.
-It's nuanced.
+And design patterns are also components.
+But in development, patterns are also blocks — it's very nuanced.

-In web development, a hero image, overlay text, and a call to action button all packaged together is a pattern.
-So in our theme, we build our own so we aren't replicating out-of-the-box patterns that WordPress themes provide.
-Instead, we're able to quickly craft new patterns based on our clients needs, services, products, and industries.
-Our ability to teach our clients some of these nuances allows them to make edits and understand the structure of their website in a way that better communicates to their users.
+In web development, a hero image, overlay text, and a call-to-action button all packaged together is a pattern.
+We built our own theme so we aren't replicating out-of-the-box patterns that WordPress themes provide.
+Instead, we're able to quickly craft new patterns based on our clients’ unique needs, services, products and industries.
+Our ability to teach our clients some of these nuances allows them to make edits and understand the structure of their website in a way that better communicates with their users.

 You can't talk about WordPress without talking about plugins.